CrucibleMC/Grimoire-legacy/README.md

 * 0 - Notice that grimoire will work in both server and client side.
 But, almost all of our Grim-Patches are for ServerSide Only!
 * 1 - Download [Grimoire](https://github.com/CrucibleMC/Grimoire/releases).
 * 2 - Put it inside the mods folder.
-* 3 - Start the server, so the coremod can create a folder alongside the 'mods' and 'config' folders called 'grimoire'.
-* 4 - Stop the server.
-* 5 - Download any Grimoire-Mixins modules you want from [here](https://github.com/CrucibleMC/Grimoire-Mixins) and put inside the grimoire folder.
+* 5 - Download any Grimoire-Mixins modules you want from [here](https://github.com/CrucibleMC/Grimoire-Mixins) and put inside the mods folder.
+* 5a - If the patch does not work (an legacy patch), create a folder named grimoire alongside the mods folder and put it there.
 * 6 - Start the server again.